 - Coroners, Medical Examiners and Funeral Directors.
-We may release PHI to a coroner or medical examiner.
-We may also release PHI about patients to funeral directors as necessary to carry out their duties.
+We may release medical information to a coroner or medical examiner.
+We may also release medical information about patients to funeral directors as necessary to carry out their duties.

 - National Security and Intelligence Activities.
-We may release PHI about you to authorized federal officials for intelligence, counterintelligence, other national security activities authorized by law or to authorized federal officials so they may provide protection to the President or foreign heads of state.
+We may release medical information about you to authorized federal officials for intelligence, counterintelligence, other national security activities authorized by law or to authorized federal officials so they may provide protection to the President or foreign heads of state.

-- You have the right to request restrictions on our uses and disclosures of PHI for treatment, payment and health care operations.
-However, we are not required to agree to your request unless the disclosure is to a health plan in order to receive payment, the PHI pertains solely to your health care items or services for which you have paid the bill in full, and the disclosure is not otherwise required by law.
+- We permit you to request restrictions on our uses and disclosures of medical information for treatment, payment and health care operations.
+However, we are not required to agree to your request.
 To request a restriction, you may make your request in writing to the Privacy Officer.

-- You have the right to reasonably request to receive confidential communications of your PHI by alternative means or at alternative locations.
+- We permit you to reasonably request to receive confidential communications of your medical information by alternative means or at alternative locations.
 To make such a request, you may submit your request in writing to the Privacy Officer.

-- You have the right to inspect and copy the PHI contained in our provider records, subject to certain exceptions under applicable law:
+- We permit you to inspect and copy the medical information contained in our provider records, subject to certain exceptions under applicable law:

-5. You have the right to receive an accounting of disclosures of PHI made by us to individuals or entities other than to you for the six years prior to your request, except for disclosures:
+- We permit you to request an accounting of disclosures of medical information made by us to individuals or entities other than to you for the six years prior to your request, except for disclosures: